 Java bank - Requirements Analysis

-The first step in creating a program is to share a clear understanding of what program to make.
+The first step in developing a program is to share a clear understanding of what program to make.
 This step is called Requirements Analysis.
-Requirements Analysis involves writing the following scenario:
+Requirements Analysis involves writing a scenario.

 A bank registers an account.